 11.3.1.3.1 Second Posting –Option A

-Each Scheduling Coordinator requesting a and selecting Option A will make a second Financial Security posting equal to thirty percent (30%) of the Current Cost Responsibility assigned to the Scheduling Coordinator in the final Phase II Long-Term Wheeling Through Study report for assigned RNUs, LOPNUs, and LDNUs, if any.
-Each Scheduling Coordinator requesting a and selecting Option B will make an additional Financial Security posting for assigned ADNUs, if any, equal to thirty percent (30%) of the ADNU costs in the final Phase II Long-Term Wheeling Through Study report.
+Each Scheduling Coordinator requesting a long-term Wheeling Through Priority and selecting Option A will make a second Financial Security posting equal to thirty percent (30%) of the Current Cost Responsibility assigned to the Scheduling Coordinator in the final Phase II Long-Term Wheeling Through Study report for assigned RNUs, LOPNUs, and LDNUs, if any.
+Each Scheduling Coordinator requesting a Wheeling Through Priority and selecting Option B will make an additional Financial Security posting for assigned ADNUs, if any, equal to thirty percent (30%) of the ADNU costs in the final Phase II Long-Term Wheeling Through Study report.
 However, in no event will the total amount posted be less than $500,000.

 11.3.1.3.3 Cost Estimates Less than Minimum Posting Amounts